Brand Identity & Design

 The 30 Best Sportswear Logos and Exactly Why They Work

-Your logo is not your brand.
-It's not your business plan, mission statement, or your grandfather's grit story.
-It’s a flag.
-A symbol.
-A tiny visual shortcut to who you are, planted in your customer's mind.
+Your logo is not your brand; it’s a flag.
+A simple visual shortcut planted in your customer’s mind.

 • Simplicity is Key: Effective logos are instantly recognisable; if it needs explaining, it has already failed.